 Why is Caregiving So Exhausting Even When You Love Your Parents?

-As a caregiver, you have similar experiences.
-You can easily empathize with other caregivers.
+As a caregiver, you may have similar experiences.
+You empathize with other caregiving friends who are also running low on energy.
 Even when you love your parents, caregiving can be exhausting.
+There may be days when you are emotionally exhausted and feeling conflicted or guilty.
 Caregiving can also be gloriously rewarding.
-Is it possible to find a balance?

 1 Family Interactions Require Extreme Patience